EDCD/EDMarketConnector/plugin/ARCHITECTURE.md

 ## TODO

+- Legacy plugins need `_` to be pushed into their global namespace
 - Further tests for unloading that work with unload callbacks, and a test to ensure legacy plugins explode correctly when unloaded
 - Integrate into EDMC